Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Results: Spectral Imagery Tasks

-Table \ref{Tab:image_forecast} compares the finetuned models performance on the image forecasting task, reporting average mean squared errors for different forecast ranges.
-We can observe that in the low forecast range (i.e 0 to 25 days into the future), CI-VSF fintuned model performs moderately better than the SM-VSF finetuned counterpart.
+\textbf{Performance:} Table \ref{Tab:image_forecast} compares the finetuned models performance on the image forecasting task, reporting average mean squared errors for different forecast ranges.
+Here we aim to predict all 6 of the spectral bands at the future date.
+We can observe that in the low forecast range (i.e 0 to 25 days into the future), KG-VSF finetuned model performs moderately better than the SM-VSF finetuned counterpart.
 However, as we increase the forecast day range, we can see the difference in performance between the two models diverge, with significant differences in beyond 100 day forecasts.
-This can be attributed to the fact that the encoder of CI-VSF has learnt the causal relationship between weather and satellite imagery and so is able to forecast well into the future with minimal finetuning.
+This can be attributed to the fact that the encoder of KG-VSF has learnt the causal relationship between weather and satellite imagery and so is able to forecast well into the future with minimal finetuning.
 To highlight this further, some specific examples in the high forecast range are explored.

+Figure~\ref{fig:forecast_pretrain_comp} shows a comparison of the forecasted images from these models,i.e SM-VSF, MM-VSF and KG-VSF, on 3 independent examples.
+Each row correspond to a sample, with the first 6 images corresponding to the satellite component of the input series to the model, the weather component is not shown in the image but is passed along with the satellite component(as shown in Figure \ref{fig:architecture_detailed}) for both MM-VSF and KG-VSF.